top of page

 How to Remedy Alkaline Soil for Better Gardening Results

-Gardening success often depends on the quality of your soil and we can’t express how important that is in Idaho where soil around the Treasure Valley is often alkaline.
-Alkaline soil can hinder plant growth and nutrient absorption.
-Alkaline soil, where the pH level is above 7, means it’s less acidic and often rich in calcium carbonate.
+Gardening success often depends on the quality of your soil.
+One common challenge gardeners face is alkaline soil, which can hinder plant growth and nutrient absorption.
+Alkaline soil has a pH level above 7, making it less acidic and often rich in calcium carbonate.
 This condition can cause nutrient deficiencies, especially in iron, manganese, and phosphorus, leading to poor plant health.
-Fortunately, there are several effective ways to remedy alkaline soil and create a better garden environment.
+Fortunately, there are effective ways to remedy alkaline soil and create a thriving garden environment.

 Understanding How to Remedy Alkaline Soil

 Before you start amending your soil, it’s important to understand what causes alkalinity and how it affects your plants.
-Alkaline soil typically occurs in areas with low rainfall such as we experience here in the Treasure Valley.
+Alkaline soil typically occurs in areas with low rainfall or where limestone or other alkaline materials are present in the soil.
 The high pH can lock up essential nutrients, making them unavailable to plants.

-To remedy alkaline soil, we need to lower the pH to a more neutral or slightly acidic range, ideally we recommend between 5.8 and 6.5.
+To remedy alkaline soil, you need to lower the pH to a more neutral or slightly acidic range, ideally between 6.0 and 7.0.
 This adjustment improves nutrient availability and promotes healthier root development.

 Practical Steps to Lower Soil pH